 Members can also produce and publish research on Medium as part of our Monetary Policy or Economics Research Divisions.

 To get involved in the Central Banking Society, simply purchase our membership.
-Applications for the Research Divisions and the Speaker Engagement Division will open at the start of Michaelmas Term.
-For any enquiries including collaborations and potential speakers, please contact us at email@example.com and we will respond as soon as possible.
+For any enquiries including collaborations, potential speakers and any one-off postgraduate articles, please contact us at email@example.com and we will respond as soon as possible.

 Central Banking Society offers a standard membership to all LSE students.
-Some of the events offered are free to the public, but others only standard membership holders will be able to participate including:
+Some of the events offered are free to the public, but others only standard membership holders will be able to participate in.
+The membership will include opportunities such as:

 This year we are planning to launch a Central Banking Competition which will be open to members and non-members.

-For more information, visit our Facebook, LinkedIn, and Medium pages.
+For more information, visit our Facebook, LinkedIn, Instagram and Medium pages.